monsieurbiz/SyliusOrderHistoryPlugin/README.md

 ## How does it work?

 This plugin is based on the state machine events.
-It uses the native Winzou state machine callback system to save named order events when they are triggered.
+It uses both the native Winzou state machine callback system and Symfony Workflow events to save named order events when they are triggered.

+Depending on your `sylius_state_machine_abstraction.default_adapter` configuration:

 ```yaml
 # src/Resources/config/state_machine/checkout.yaml